karno-bh/stckpth/README.md

 The access to storage is synchronized explicitly.
 [For the regular list it mostly won't be needed because of GIL](https://docs.python.org/3/faq/library.html#what-kinds-of-global-value-mutation-are-thread-safe).
-However, it is compound non-concurrent data structure thus required explicit synchronization.
-Though, CPython itself is too much synchronized in particular.
+However, it is compound non-concurrent data structure which in turn requires explicit synchronization.
+Though, CPython itself is too much synchronized.

 Storage knows to clean itself with old data (as a consequence, not to accept).
-This is performed on accepting a new event. *If after accepting an event there are events that are older than before last round hour they are cleaned.*
+This is performed on accepting a new event. *If after accepting an event there are events that are older than one before last round hour they are cleaned.*

 In addition, the app is decoupled from storage.
 If it will be required to change the storage it may be achieved by providing a different storage.
-As well, it makes the app cleaner from concern separation view.
+As well, it makes the app cleaner from the view of concern's separation.

 ## Documentation/Tests/Etc.

 Since it is not pretend to be a library there is no in-code documentation.
-The code with some belief is written in self-documented manner.
+The code with somewhat belief is written in self-documented manner.

 Tests do not test inner components, but they directly send requests and get responses.
-This is to avoid tests redundancy.
-If something is wrong in the inner components the tests upper tests will fail too.
+This is to avoid redundancy of tests - if something is wrong in the inner components the tests of upper components will fail too.